Do you love your bank? Is it convenient? Do you feel valued? Are you getting a top-notch interest rate? Paying low or no fees?

 Now that you have your new account, here’s how to close the old one while tying up any financial loose ends.

 Cancel Automatic Payments and Direct Deposits

-If you’re like most of us, you rely on autopay to simplify your banking.
-This means that each month your various bills and subscriptions are automatically deducted from your primary account on their due date.
+If you’re like most of us, you rely on autopay to simplify your banking; the pros of automatic payments are hard to ignore.
+This means that each month your various bills and subscriptions are seamlessly deducted from your primary account on their due date.
 To avoid falling behind on bills or accidentally getting your streaming service suspended, you need to turn off or redirect every automatic payment that currently comes out of the account you wish to close.

 Wait For Any Pending Transactions To Clear